 In 2006, Anne received a Lifetime Achievement Award from the Water Education Foundation.
 To learn more about Anne, read our Aquapedia entry on her life and career.

-These lectures are free to participants and brought to you by contributions to the Anne J. Schneider Fund through the Water Education Foundation (a 501c3).
+The lectures were free to participants and were brought to you by contributions to the Anne J. Schneider Fund through the Water Education Foundation (a 501c3) from 2012 to 2016.

 Pat Mulroy, a leading figure in Western water and the former general manager of the Southern Nevada Water Authority who oversaw the agency during a major period of growth and drought, was the guest speaker at the 2016 Anne Schneider Lecture on April 6.